JxSrcInc/help/ubumtu/ubuntu.md

 ## Installation Issues of google-drive-ocamlfuse

-1. If see error "_https://cli.github.com/packages focal InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 23F3D4EA75716059_" when doing "__sudo apt update && sudo apt install google-drive-ocamlfuse__", follow [link](https://chrisjean.com/fix-apt-get-update-the-following-signatures-couldnt-be-verified-because-the-public-key-is-not-available/) or do following shell command to load pubkey
+1. If see error "h_ttps://cli.github.com/packages focal InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 23F3D4EA75716059" when doing "__sudo apt update && sudo apt install google-drive-ocamlfuse__", follow [link](https://chrisjean.com/fix-apt-get-update-the-following-signatures-couldnt-be-verified-because-the-public-key-is-not-available/) or do following shell command to load pubkey
     >$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 23F3D4EA75716059

 2. If mounted google-drive lost (nothing shows in previously mounted location), use shell command below to re-mount it.
     >google-drive-ocamlfuse ~/myGoogleDrive

     Note: reinstall _google-drive-icanlfuse_ does not fix issue.
 In _google-drive-icanlfuse_ setup step, the third step in installation, no error when running shell command "google-drive-icanlfuse", but no webpage pops up in browser.
 It may mean no change to _google-drive-icanlfuse_.
 And remount makes _google-drive-icanlfuse_ available in file system.

+    __Note__: when mounting Google Drive to _~/myGoogleDrive_, __~/myGoogleDrive__ must be an __empty folder__.
+If not, clean the folder and then mount it for Google Drive.